Updated: 5 days ago

 Track 3: Begin

-From here, each member is given a solo track, one after another.
-We begin the "Seven-course meal" with Jungkook's solo track Begin (see what I did there?).
-Begin is fine, but the instrumental is a bit "off."
-Still, Jungkook keeps it afloat with his infectious vocals!
+This is when we learn more about each member as a soloist.
+We begin the "Seven-course meal" with Jungkook's Begin (see what I did there?).
+There are some tasteful instrumental moments, but the composition is head-scratching at times.
+Luckily, Jungkook keeps it afloat with his infectious voice!

 Track 4: Lie